 Sometimes a switch to another medication may be necessary.
 Patients must be willing to report any unusual or concerning events to their treatment provider in order for them to be addressed.
-Medication should never be abruptly discontinued without the doctor’s knowledge, as potentially serious withdrawal symptoms may result.
+Medication should never be abruptly discontinued without the doctor’s knowledge, as potentially serious discontinuation symptoms can occur with some medications.

 If you don’t understand something your pharmacist or doctor says, ask them to explain in an easier way.
 Important questions to ask include:

-If you take multiple medications, many pharmacists can now pre-package these for you so that a dosette box isn’t needed.
+If you take multiple medications, many pharmacists can now pre-package these for you in a Webster pack, so that a dosette box isn’t needed.
 Never put your medications in other bottles as it is easy to forget which ones are which.

 Other points to consider:

 Medicines Line: Call 1300 MEDICINE